Daniel Reyes (Nicaraguan footballer)

-Daniel Salvador Reyes Avellán (born July 21, 1990) is a Nicaraguan footballer who currently plays as a striker for Walter Ferretti in the Primera División de Nicaragua.
+Daniel Salvador Reyes Avellán (born July 21, 1990) is a Nicaraguan footballer who currently plays as a striker.

 Club career

 He previously played for Brazilian club Tigres do Brasil and joined Peruvian club Sport Boys in January 2012 only to be discarded after playing in a friendly match later that month.
 After a return to Nicaragua and a spell at hometown club Diriangén, he was snapped up by Walter Ferreti in June 2013.

 International career

 Reyes made his debut for Nicaragua in a September 2011 FIFA World Cup qualification match against Dominica and has, as of July 2017, earned a total of 14 caps, scoring 1 goal.
 He has represented his country in 3 FIFA World Cup qualification matches and played at the 2013 Copa Centroamericana.
 He was a non-playing squad member at the 2009 CONCACAF Gold Cup.